asushiye/java-learning/language/chapter-01-07/README.md

     String   value() default "";
 }
 ```

+RetentionPolicy.RUNTIME

+Annotations are to be recorded in the class file by the compiler and retained by the VM at run time, so they may be read reflectively.

+* RetentionPolicy.SOURCE
+* RetentionPolicy.CLASS
+* RetentionPolicy.RUNTIME

 ## @Target
 You can specify which Java elements your custom annotation can be used to annotate